 WHAT: Come sit at my table and write with me.
 You and I and others will become the writing circle.
-I’m calling mine The Write Way.
 I will provide the writing prompts that launch us into timed writing sessions.
-All you need is pen, paper and a willingness to sit, write and share with others.
-(Sharing is always optional.)
+All you need is pen and paper (or laptop) and a willingness to write, share with others, and respond to what you hear.

 WHO: Me and you and other willing-to-do-it writers.

 WHY: The cheerleader in me wants to encourage and support other writers.
+Everyone has a voice that deserves to be heard!
 The solitary writer in me wants to create a community of writers because writing can be lonely work.
 I believe in breaking that isolation.
-The exceptional procrastinator in me knows if I schedule myself to write with others, I will actually do it.
-Accountability.
-Need I say more?

 HERE’S WHAT HAPPENS AT THE WRITE WAY TABLE: